Jen DeNike

-Jen DeNike is an American contemporary artist who works with video, photographer, installation and performance.
+Jen DeNike is a contemporary artist who works with video, photography, installation and performance.
+She is a dual citizen of the USA and UK, born Norwalk, Connecticut.

 The Kunst-Werke Institute for Contemporary Art held an exhibition of her work in 2006.
 In 2010, her piece "Twirl" involved a marching band passing through the Brooklyn Museum.
 In January 2010, "Scrying", "a non-narrative performance ballet conceived and directed by New York-based artist Jen DeNike" received its world premiere at the Museum of Modern Art (MOMA).
-MOMA also has two of her photographs in its collection: Wrestling (2003) and Dunking (2004).
+MOMA also has two of her videos in its collection: Wrestling (2003) and Dunking (2004).